frioux/blog/content/posts/lost-vim-for-when-youre-lost-in-file.md

 language where functions definitions are indented; Java, C#, and some JavaScript tend to look this way.

-The new verion is not just hugely more efficient (before it was copying files, running programs, doing parsing, etc) but it also works with unwritten files and is pure vim with literally no requirements other than vim.
+The new version is not just hugely more efficient (before it was copying files, running programs, doing parsing, etc) but it also works with unwritten files and is pure vim with literally no requirements other than vim.